MinwooKim1990/Claude_2_GeminiCLI/README.md

 ### Common Issues

-1. **"tmux: command not found"**
-   - Install tmux: `sudo apt install tmux` (Ubuntu/Debian) or `brew install tmux` (macOS)

-2. **"gemini: command not found"**
+1. **"gemini: command not found"**
    - Ensure Gemini CLI is installed and in your PATH
    - Try running `gemini` in your terminal to verify

-3. **Session Already Exists**
-   - The server automatically cleans up old sessions on startup
-   - Use `gemini_close` to manually close if needed
+   - Check if you need to run `gemini auth` first

-4. **Empty or No Response**
+2. **No Response or Empty Response**
+   - Check if Gemini CLI works manually: `echo "Hello" | gemini`
+   - Ensure you have proper authentication
-   - Check stderr logs for debugging information
+   - Check stderr logs for error messages

+3. **File Not Found (@filename)**
+   - File references are resolved from the current working directory
-   - Use `gemini_session_status` to see the actual session state
+   - Use relative paths from where the MCP server is running
-   - Increase timeout for complex queries (especially searches)
-   - The server now has improved response detection (v1.3.0)

-5. **Response Timeout**
-   - Search queries need 20-30 seconds
-   - Simple queries need 5-10 seconds
-   - Manual timeout can be set if needed
+   - Absolute paths also work if needed

 ### Debug Tips

-- Check tmux sessions: `tmux ls`
-- Attach to the session manually: `tmux attach -t gemini-ai`
+- Test Gemini CLI directly: `echo "test message" | gemini`
-- View server logs in your MCP client's debug console
+- Check MCP server logs in stderr output
+- Use `gemini_status` tool to verify Gemini is working

 ## Security Considerations

-- The server executes shell commands via tmux
+- The server executes shell commands to run Gemini CLI
+- Messages are escaped but still use shell execution
 - Only use in trusted environments
-- Be cautious with the `working_directory` parameter
+- Be cautious with untrusted input
-- Consider the implications of automatic permission handling

 ## Contributing